AlexanderDGeorge/Odots/README.md

-# ODOT
+# Odots

 ### Overview
-ODOT is a minimalist todo application.
-With ODOT users can create ODOTS (todo lists) in a hassle free and uncluttered way.
+Odots is a minimalist todo / list application.
+Built with MongoDB, Node, GraphQL, React, and Apollo.
+Odots was a training ground for me to play around with the react-spring library